justinwang98/CSE332Chess/src/writeup/WriteUp.md

 ![](FinalComparison.png)
 ![](Comparison.png)

-We used the optimal cutoff and number of processors we found above over twenty trials with 3 warmpup trials, and calculated the average for start, middle and end game states.
+We used the optimal cutoff and number of processors we found above over twenty trials with 3 warmup trials, and calculated the average for start, middle and end game states.
 Looking at the data, for all three game states, Jamboree performs the best, followed by Alpha beta, parallel minimax, and mini max.
 This is the result of the optimization caused by pruning, and the move ordering we implemented to get Jamboree to beat clamps.